43 Different Types of Hot Peppers to Grow This Season

 McMahon’s Texas Bird is a small and hot pepper commonly used in salsas and sauces.

 This variety is native to southwest Texas, and these small plants are ideal for containers.
 These plants are easy to overwinter indoors.
-Produces small, round red peppers that are exceptionally hot.
+They produce small, round red peppers that are exceptionally hot.

 100,000-350,000

-The most popular pepper in this category is the Habanero pepper.
-These peppers are considered to be extremely hot.
+The most popular pepper in this category is the habanero pepper.
+These peppers are considered extremely hot.
 These peppers are small in size but pack a punch!
 Habanero-mango has become a popular flavor combo since the mango’s sweetness helps tame the heat from the habanero.
-And habaneros also have a slightly fruity, divine flavor once you get past its fire.
+Habaneros also have a slightly fruity, divine flavor once you get past their fire.

 Habanero